Version: v2.4.0

 echo $data[0]["data"]->bar;

-// So the output will be "dog".
+// Therefore, the output is "dog".

 $data = $database->select("account", [